jphp-group/docs/en/getstarted.rst

 .. note::

-    You can also get the zip version of the dist directory, try ``gradle dist distZip`` and the result will appear in the ``build/`` directory as a zip file.
+    You can also get the zip version of the dist directory, try ``gradlew dist distZip`` and the result will appear in the ``build/`` directory as a zip file.